 \section{Introduction}

 Expansiveness is a well established dynamical property.
 It raised from the smooth theory of dynamical systems, but very soon it was realized to be a feature of topological nature.
 W. R. Utz was the first to define expansiveness in the 50's in the setting of homeomorphims.
-Later, expansive systems were proved to be huge source of rich dynamics.
+Later, expansive systems were proved to be a huge source of rich dynamics.
 Indeed, they are closely related to stability phenomena, chaos and entropy theory, just to give a few examples.

 Although expansiveness is a widely studied topic in discrete-time dynamics, the theory presents difficulties when one tries to extend it to more general contexts.
-For instance, if we try to move from discrete to continuous time systems we can face many obstructions.
-The first main point is that the definition of expansiveness for homeomorphisms is not suitable to deal with flows.
-Indeed, there are not flows satisfying a definition of expansiveness identical to the one for homeomorphisms (\cite{BW}).
-This fact together with the necessity to deal with reparametrizations made it appear many distinct definitions for expansive flows.
+For instance, if we try to move to continuous-time systems, we can face many obstructions.
+Indeed, the definition of expansiveness for homeomorphisms is not suitable to deal with flows, since there are not non-trivial flows satisfying it(\cite{BW}).
+This fact together with the necessity of dealing with reparametrizations made it appear many distinct definitions of expansiveness for flows.

-The first definition of expansiveness for flows was given by R. Bowen and P. Walters in \cite{BW} (in this work it will be called $BW$-expansiveness).
-Even though its great success to describe expansive phenomena for non-singular flows, $BW$-expansiveness unfortunately has shown to be an inappropriate tool to deal with flows presenting singularities accumulated by regular orbits, such as the Lorenz Attractor.
-Later, many other definitions of expansiveness emerged to overcome these obstacles.
-We can mention $k^*$-expansiveness, separating flows, and kinematic expansiveness, geometric expansiveness and others (See \cite{Ar} for details).
+The first one is due to R. Bowen and P. Walters in \cite{BW} (in this work we call it $BW$-expansiveness).
+Even though its great success to describe expansive phenomena for non-singular flows, $BW$-expansiveness has shown to be an inappropriate tool to deal with flows presenting singularities accumulated by regular orbits, such as the Lorenz Attractor.
+Later, other definitions of expansiveness emerged to overcome these obstacles.
+We can mention $k^*$-expansiveness, separating flows, kinematic expansiveness, geometric expansiveness and others (See \cite{Ar} for details).

-Our goal in this paper is to extend the definition of expansiveness for a more general type of systems.
-Namely, we consider actions of more general groups on compact metric spaces and investigate how expansive behaviour rules their dynamics.
-Since the existence of singularities can turn the situation complicated, we will restrict ourselves to the non-singular case.
+Our goal in this paper is to extend the definition of expansiveness for more general systems.
+Namely, we consider actions of more general groups on compact metric spaces and investigate how the expansive behaviour rules their dynamics.